-Trigger on Alarm is used to freeze the waveform and vector, show where an alarm occurred, and highlight the information for the pixel that is creating the alarm.
+Trigger on Alarm is used to freeze data and show where an alarm occurred, then highlight the information for the pixel that is creating the alarm.
 The highlighted pixel data is shown in the Data display.
-The waveform and vector then changes color, and the pixel cursor is placed over the first pixel creating the alarm.
+The pixel cursor is placed over the first pixel creating the alarm.